Steamed Rice (100 G) and Roasted Broiled or Baked Chicken Leg (100 G)

 Portion Control

-Substitute steamed rice with whole grains like quinoa or barley.
-These options have a lower impact on blood sugar levels.
+Substitute steamed white rice with quinoa or barley.
+These options are less likely to cause spikes.

 Mix in legumes like lentils or chickpeas with your rice.
-They provide protein and fiber, which can help stabilize blood sugar.
+They are a good source of protein and fiber.

 Mindful Eating